 “Because of the high-tech and hyper-connected world they operate in, they have different expectations for how and where they work,” he says.
 “Where an employer is located and the community amenities around it (green space, restaurants) weigh more heavily into their job choice than any other generation.”

 Over the long term, millennials may slowly be priced out of cities, Bloomberg reports, as urban residential rents skyrocket.
 Such changes are transforming suburban landscapes as developers design mixed-use projects close to commuter transit lines, hoping to replicate some of that urban, walkable living in satellite suburbs around the city, and thereby attract millennials.

 As they age, millennials might become more flexible about living options, experts suggest.
 Jillian Rodriguez, a millennial who lives with her significant other in Detroit, says that, for now, she appreciates the sense of shared community from living with others in a city environment.
 The daily grind is more meaningful when using transit and being part of a close-knit community.
 It decreases the sense of alienation that can come from suburban sprawl, Renner adds.

 Rodriguez admits that things might change in the future.
 “City living can often be more costly, and as I get older things like a backyard and more square footage become appealing,” she says.

-For now it seems like companies will continue to try a variety of options in the race to attract and retain millennial talent.
+For now it seems like companies, ranging from small organizations to global corporations, will continue to try a variety of options in the race to attract and retain millennial talent.

 To learn more about how PODS can offer logistics solutions to relocation challenges, please visit our site.